 One very common 5% cash back category on the credit card is "grocery stores."
 For many people, it's a great cash back category because it's a typical recurring expense.

-Littered near the checkout aisles at grocery stores, you’re likely to find gift cards for your favorite retailers (e.g., Amazon.com, Apple iTunes, Best Buy, The Gap, etc.).
+Commonly found near the checkout aisles at grocery stores, you’re likely to find gift cards for your favorite retailers (e.g., Amazon.com, Apple iTunes, Best Buy, The Gap, etc.).
 If you buy them, they’re still counted as grocery store purchases, which allow you to earn the 5% cash back.
-Essentially, you’re earning 5% cash back at these retailers.

-Tip: You can use this trick at drug stores, electronics stores, department stores and more.
-These retailers are likely to sell branded gift cards and they may also show up on Chase Freedom®'s 5% cash back calendar.
+Tip: Gift cards are also sold at drug stores, electronics stores, department stores and more.
+These retailers are likely to sell branded gift cards and these retailer categories may also show up on Chase Freedom®'s 5% cash back calendar.